artemmarkaryan/ptr/readme.md

 # Ptr — useful pointer-related funcs, which go lacks so much

-I got tired of implemented these two method in every project of mine.
+I got tired of implementing these two method in every project of mine.

 ## Usage